Save

 1000 – 1500mm Waterhead = Waterproof

-General consensus is that 1000mm rating is waterproof but tent fabrics at the lower end of this range are usually made with a focus on lightweight performance rather than longevity.
+The general consensus is that 1000mm rating is waterproof, but tent fabrics at the lower end of this range are usually made with a focus on lightweight performance rather than longevity.

 For 3-4 season camping you want a waterhead rating greater than 1500mm